 (1.)
 Identity is the sense-making capacity

-It starts with intent, the believe that something more is possible as a group, followed by a sense of self to rally around.
+It starts with intent, the belief that something more is possible as a group, followed by a sense of self to rally around.
 We never simply “know” the world; we create worlds based on the meaning we invest in the information we choose to notice.

 Identity is both what you want to believe is true and what your actions show to be true about yourself; the promises you make and those you keep as a group.
 A clear and coherent identity creates an enormous advantage.
 Organizations that act coherently with their core develop a stronger sense of confidence.